TypeNetwork/variable-fonts-info-site/topics/size/logo-example.md

 title: "Logo sizing"
 ---

-A company called Moscoso needs a new logotype, which they want to be in all caps.
-They seek something “narrower, bolder, and more elegant” than their reference serif.
-The logo will be used at three sizes: full size (display), half size, and quarter size.

-The designer finds a suitable “narrow, bold, and elegant” serif to use as a starting point.
-Houston, we have a problem: at smaller sizes, the finer details of this font start to disappear.
+A company called Moscoso has designed a new logotype, which they plan to use at three sizes: full size (display), half size, and quarter size.
+But there’s a problem: at smaller sizes, the finer details of this font start to disappear.

 {% include inline-example.html example='size/logo-3' %}

-In the absence of designed optical sizes for this family, a common reaction might be to redesign the logotype using a “sturdier” typeface, like a flavorless sans, that can survive being displayed at smaller sizes.
+In the absence of designed optical sizes for this family, a common reaction might be to redesign the logotype using a “sturdier” typeface, like a flavorless sans, that can survive display at smaller sizes or rough environments.

 {% include inline-example.html example='size/logo-4' %}